The Meaning of ‘Fallen from Grace’

 Fallen from grace image showing a businessman falling by a fall sign on a wet flour

 However, falling from grace is not limited to circumcision.
-In fact, Paul later said circumcision or no circumcision does not matter ( 1 Cor.
+Paul later said circumcision or no circumcision does not matter (1 Cor.
 7:19).
-Therefore, the specific action was irrelevant.
-What mattered was the shift in the faith and attitude of the heart from the work of Christ to the works of the Law, our own efforts, or our religious activities.
-So although circumcision was the culprit activity for the Galatians, it could well be Bible study, giving and tithing, fasting, prayer, working for God, denomination affiliations, doctrines, or even “our man or woman of God”! —which are good things in themselves.
+The specific action was irrelevant.
+What mattered was the shift in faith and heart attitude from the work of Christ to the works of the Law, our efforts, or our religious activities.
+Although circumcision was the issue for the Galatians, it could be Bible study, tithing, fasting, prayer, working for God, denomination affiliations, doctrines, etc.—which are good things in themselves but could become stumbling blocks causing us to fall into the trap of trusting in them rather than Christ.

 Apply the Word